mirayiyidogan/swe_550_robotfw/README.md

 By executing this test case, you can ensure that the Get All Users API endpoint is functioning correctly and returns the expected status code and response structure.

+### Verify Create New User ###
+Description: This test case verifies the functionality of creating a new user through the Create User API endpoint.

+**Steps:**
+1. Log a message to the console indicating the request is being sent to ${GLOBAL_ENDPOINT_USERS}.
+2. Send a request to create a new user.
+3. Store the ID of the created user in the variable ${id}.
+4. Set the suite variable ${SUITE_USER_ID} with the user ID.
+5. Validate the JSON response against the user post schema ${GLOBAL_SCHEMA_USER_POST} using the Validate Schema keyword.

+Please note that the above test case assumes the existence of the necessary resource files, variables, and keywords, and it should be adjusted as per your specific implementation.

+Test Case: Verify Existing User

+Description: This test case verifies the functionality of retrieving an existing user through the Get User API endpoint.

+Test Steps:

+Log a message to the console indicating the request is being sent to ${GLOBAL_ENDPOINT_USERS}/1.
+Send a GET request to retrieve the user with ID 1.
+Store the response in the variable ${response}.
+Validate the JSON response against the user ID schema ${GLOBAL_SCHEMA_USERS_ID} using the Validate Schema keyword.
+Please note that the above test case assumes the existence of the necessary resource files, variables, and keywords, and it should be adjusted as per your specific implementation.

 ## Unhappy Case